optimans/cockpit-zfs-manager/README.md

 **An interactive ZFS on Linux admin package for Cockpit.**

-### WARNING!

-Cockpit ZFS Manager is currently pre-release software.
-Use at your own risk!
+Use of this software is at your risk!

+## End-of-Life

+This software has reached its end-of-life and is no longer maintained.

 ## Requirements